frel-rs/frel/doc/20_compile/fir.md

 # Fragment IR

-- The struct `FragmentIR` contains the IR of the fragment.
+- The struct `FragmentIR` contains the IR of a fragment template.
-- The Fragment Linker processes the IR to build fragment instances.
+- The Fragment Linker processes the IR to link fragments (creating handles, stores, and subscriptions).
-- Once a fragment instance is built, the IR is not used anymore by that instance.
+- Once a fragment is built, the IR is not used anymore by that fragment.

 Binary structure of the IR: